-Basically, just make a giant progress bar that starts with the amount of debt you have and ends with zero.
+To put your debt into terms that are easy to understand, make a giant progress bar that starts with the amount of debt you have and ends with zero.
 Each time you pay down a little bit, fill in a little more of that progress bar.

-48. Get rid of unread magazine subscriptions.
+48. Cancel magazine subscriptions.

 49. Eat breakfast.

 Eating a healthy breakfast fills you up with energy for the day while also curbing your desire for a big, expensive lunch.
 Meanwhile, breakfast can be very healthy, quick, and inexpensive.
 A bowl of oatmeal in the morning is often the one thing that keeps me from running out to eat an expensive lunch later in the day.

 We live in a neighborhood with dozens of families with young children.
 Because of that, there are a lot of parents out there willing to swap babysitting nights with us, saving us the money of hiring one for an evening out.
 A few families even take this to incredible extremes.

 Try to find another set of parents or two that you trust, and swap nights of babysitting with them.
 If you can pull it off, you’ll get occasional evenings free without the cost of a babysitter and save a ton of money in the process.

 51. Don’t fear leftovers: Jazz them up instead.

 Many people feel as if leftovers are just inferior rehashes of regular meals.
 However, there’s nothing cheaper than eating leftovers, and with a few techniques for making leftovers tasty, you can often end up with something surprising and quite delicious on the other end.